joegreene/2015-Spring-CS-121/Weekly Work/Week 6/README.md

   Enter choice:
 ```

-You can have C++ syntax similar to the following:
+You can have C++ syntax similar to the following for the above output:
 ```C++
   //list of choices we want to test for; Start at 1 for choice 1 enum{FIFTYSHADES = 1, IMITGAME, HOTTUB, UP, NEMO, EXIT};